isomerpages/csc-corp/pages/faq.md

 <p>CSC’s decision on the waiver is final, and no further appeals will be considered.
 More information on the No-show process is linked&nbsp;
 <a target="_blank" href="https://go.gov.sg/no-show-appeal">here</a>.</p>

-<p> (For in-person programmes that are not milestone programmes, officers will still need to take their attendance by scanning their NRICs at one of the kiosks found in levels 1, 3 and 4, until the next launch phase in 2 January 2024 for all programmes. )</p>
+<p><strong>For in-person programmes that are not milestone programmes, officers will still need to take their attendance by scanning their NRICs at any kiosk found on levels 1 to 5, until the next launch phase in 2 January 2024 for all programmes.</strong></p>

-<p class="mini-header">Where to Get Assistance</p>
+<p class="mini-header">Where to get assistance</p>

-<p>Officers can email us at <a target="_blank" href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
+<p>Officers can email us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg</a> if they require assistance before their programme.
 If they require assistance on the day of their programme, they can approach the Trainers or Programme Administrators.</p>

-<p class="mini-header">More Questions?</p>
+<p class="mini-header">More questions?</p>

-<p>If you have any questions not addressed above, you can contact us at <a target="_blank" href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg.</a></p>
+<p>If you have any questions not addressed above, you can contact us at <a href="mailto:cscollege@cscollege.gov.sg">cscollege@cscollege.gov.sg.</a></p>

 <h4 id="request-in-house">Request for In-House Training</h4>